msychalice/leetcode/README.md

 Define subtask that checks all the neighbor grids of the given rottedGrids(initial rottedGrids) and recursively call the subtask to check the newly rottedGrids.
 Use a counter to store the current number of fresh oranges.

+## 1351.
+Count Negative Numbers in a Sorted Matrix
+Use binary search on the first num of all rows.
+All the nums of the row having a first negative num are negative.
+Use binary search on each row having a first non-negative num.